-Tax related Initiative: Relief from the limitation in authority to offer B&O tax credits to provide for imposition of a one percent consumer sales and use tax Was this tax initiative a part of your original plan application ☒ or a plan amendment ☐?
-Has the ordinance(s) needed to implement this initiative been enacted? ☒ Yes ☐ No If yes, when was the ordinance enacted?
-September 8, 2015 If no, please describe challenges faced in enacting the related ordinance(s)

-REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+The City has implemented programs and communicated to businesses the availability of these credits.
+Guidelines and forms have been developed and are available on the City's website.
+Tax related Initiative: Relief from the limitation in authority to offer B&O tax credits to provide for imposition of a one percent consumer sales and use tax Was this tax initiative a part of your original plan application ☑ or a plan amendment ☐?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
+September 8, 2015 If no, please describe challenges faced in enacting the related ordinance(s) REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+Imposition of a one percent (1%) municipal consumer sales and service tax and a complimentary use tax began on July 1, 2016.
+In writing the Home Rule application, it was estimated that imposition of the sales tax would generate \$1,253,000 in gross annual revenues for the City.
+Net of the Tax Commission's administrative fee of \$63,000, estimated at 5%, and the offset reductions in Business and Occupation Tax of \$344,000, the City anticipated receiving \$846,000 in additional net revenue.
+In fiscal 2017 the City received three distributions and accrued the fourth distribution for sales tax collections of \$1,728,008, net of administrative fees and exceeding the estimate by \$475,008.
+The City earmarked \$344,000 for general revenues of the City to offset the reduction in Business and Occupation Tax.
+The City transferred \$202,734 equally to its Police and Fire Pension Trusts and transferred the remaining \$978,540 to a General Fund investment account reserved for future needs when the City's pension funds are closed and the City will be required to pay all pensioners on a pay-as-you-go basis.

-In FY16, the City obtained approval of form of ordinance from General Counsel for Revenue Operations of the West Virginia Tax Commission, enacted legislation providing for the imposition, administration, collection and enforcement of a Consumers Sales and Service Tax and a Complimentary Use Tax, and submitted appropriate documents to West Virginia State Tax Commissioner Matkovich.
-Everything was in order for the 180-day notice period to begin on January 1, 2016 and the imposition of a one percent (1%) municipal sales and use tax to begin on July 1, 2016.

-It was estimated that imposition of the sales tax would generate \$1,253,000 in gross annual revenues for the City.
-Net of the Tax Commission's administrative fee of \$63,000, estimated at 5%, and the offset reductions in Business and Occupation Tax of \$344,000, the City anticipates receiving \$846,000 in additional net revenue.

-To date the City has received one distribution of \$280,720.68 from the Tax Commission for the first quarter of FY17, July 1, 2016 through September 30, 2016.
-The City has earmarked \$344,000 for general revenues of the City to offset estimated reduction in Business and Occupation Tax.

 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.

-After offsetting reductions in general revenues, the City expects to use net revenue generated from the imposition of the sales tax to finance its unfunded liabilities in the City of Fairmont's Policemen's and Firemen's Pension and Relief Funds, provide funding for the demolition of vacant and dilapidated structures and provide funding for quality of life projects.
+After offsetting reductions in general revenues, as planned, the City has begun to use net revenue generated from the imposition of the sales tax to finance its unfunded liabilities in the City of Fairmont's Policemen's and Firemen's Pension and Relief Funds.
+Future uses could include providing funding for the demolition of vacant and dilapidated structures or providing funding for quality of life projects.